DrixaBoi/DrixMeets/README.md

 -Then they are shown the amount they prefer

-Feature 4: Use the app when offline.
+FEATURE 4: Use the app when offline.

 "As a user, I should be able to use the app offline, so that I can still view the details of events saved since last online."